Diploma of Screen and Media

 A career as a specialist make-up artist is your behind-the-scenes pass to the entertainment industry – and the Diploma in Screen and Media can lead to a varied and interesting career in the profession.
 One day, you could be turning someone into a glamorous movie star.
 The next?
 A character at the other end of the spectrum, like a mythical creature!
 So if you’re creative, can come up with original ideas and have good communication skills, this could just be the career for you.

-As part of your enrolment, you’ll receive membership to the TrainSmart Australia student portal.
-Here, you’ll receive updates on class status, new facilities, promotions and social media updates.
+Membership of the TrainSmart Australia student portal in which you will receive updates on class status, new facilities, promotions and social media updates.